Vitamin K For Newborn Babies To Prevent Serious Bleeding

 - babies do not get enough vitamin K from their mothers during pregnancy or breastfeeding

 It is possible to give babies vitamin K by mouth (orally).
-However, this is not recommended because:
+But, this is not recommended because:

-- the protection does not last as long and so 3 doses are required (at birth, at 5 to 7 days and at 6 weeks)
+- the protection does not last as long and so babies need 3 doses (at birth, at 5 to 7 days and at 6 weeks)

-- there is a risk that the later dose may be forgotten
+- there is a risk of forgetting the later dose

 - some babies may have conditions that prevent absorption of vitamin K from the gut

 Can all babies have vitamin K?